What Is Click-Through Rate (CTR), How To Calculate It (Formula) and How Does It Compare to Conversion Rate

 The answer depends on which stage in the marketing/sales funnel you want to optimize.

-If you want to improve your website rankings or increase traffic to the blog, then you’ll probably want to focus on measuring and optimizing your click-through rate.
+If you want to improve keyword rankings in SERP or increase traffic to the blog, then measuring and optimizing your click-through rate is ideal.

 If you want to focus on growing your email newsletter subscription list, increasing the number of people who sign up for a free trial, or increasing the number of products you sell online, then focus on measuring and optimizing your website conversion rates.